-First, we consider firm-level governance.
+Second, we consider firm-level governance.
 For firms that have strong governance, we find that the positive effect of strict regulations on pollution is more pronounced.
 In other words, when the home country sets strict environmental policies, well-governed firms produce fewer emissions domestically and export fewer emissions to foreign countries.
-Importantly, this result could imply that strong governance mechanisms guide managers to consider long-term value, providing a counterweight that pushes the firm toward production with lower emissions (see Krueger, 2015, as well as the Dupont case in Shapira and Zingales, 2017).
+Importantly, this result could imply that strong governance mechanisms guide managers to consider long-term value, providing a counterweight that pushes the firm toward production with lower emissions (see Krueger, 2015, as well as the Dupont case in Shapira and Zingales, 2017).7

-Second, we consider the variation of pollution by industry.
+Third, we consider the variation of pollution by industry.
 Polluting activities vary widely by industry, and therefore we conduct a cross-sectional analysis by industry type.
-We document that firms' behavior with respect to environmental policies is more accentuated in pollution-intensive industries.
-The emissions in the home country of firms in these industries is less sensitive to home environmental policies; however, their emissions abroad are twice as sensitive to home
+We document that firms' behavior with respect to environmental policies is more accentuated in pollutionintensive industries.
+The emissions in the home country of firms in these industries is less sensitive to home environmental policies; however, their emissions abroad are twice as sensitive to home policies, relative to firms in other industries.
+This finding is consistent with the idea that complying with strict environmental policies is particularly costly for firms in pollution-intensive industries.

-6 The pressure to implement sustainable production techniques is generally associated with long-term investors who value corporate responsibility practices (see, e.g., the survey regarding institutional investors' perceptions of climate risks in Krueger, Sautner, and Starks, 2020, and Bonnefon, Landier, Sastry, and Thesmar, 2019).
-Consistent with institutional investors valuing firm environmental profiles, Kim, Wan, Wang, and Yang (2019) empirically document that firms mostly held by investors with socially responsible investing (SRI) styles tend to adopt environment-friendly corporate policies and eventually release fewer toxic chemicals.
+7 The pressure to implement sustainable production techniques is generally associated with long-term investors who value corporate responsibility practices (see, e.g., the survey regarding institutional investors' perceptions of climate risks in Krueger, Sautner, and Starks, 2020, and Bonnefon, Landier, Sastry, and Thesmar, 2019).
+Consistent with institutional investors valuing firm environmental profiles, Kim et al. (2019) empirically document that firms mostly held by investors with socially responsible investing (SRI) styles tend to adopt environment-friendly corporate policies and eventually release fewer toxic chemicals.